 DDS degree programs cover four years of in-class, pre-clinical and clinical instruction.
 The first two years are devoted to lab and class instruction.
 Courses may include oral pathology, dental diagnosis and dental treatment techniques.
 In the last two years, students typically complete a dental rotation externship, which is usually conducted in dental clinics and allow students to treat patients under supervision.

 In addition to general dentistry, dental schools typically offer specialized areas of study, such as oral and maxillofacial surgery, orthodontics or pediatric dentistry.
 These postgraduate programs generally take an additional 2-6 years to complete, depending on the chose specialty, and may include a residency.

 Dentists work with patients to promote dental health.
 They diagnose and treat oral health issues and inform patients on preventative care and treatment.
 Most dentists are general practitioners who perform exams, fill cavities and extract teeth; however, some choose a subspecialty of dentistry, such as orthodontics.
 Dental school graduates may work for established offices or setup their own practice.

 Employment Outlook and Salary Information

-The BLS projected a 16% increase in the employment of dentists between 2008 and 2018.
-This increase was attributed to an increase in the demand for dental services for the aging population, as well as new and increasingly popular trends, such as teeth whitening.
-The BLS notes that dentists earned a median annual salary of $141,040, as of May 2010, and PayScale.com reports that most general dentists received a total pay between $69,368 and 212,066 per year, as of September 2011.
+The BLS predicts a 16% increase in the employment of dentists between the years 2012 and 2022.
+This increase was attributed to a rise in the demand for dental services for the aging population.
+The BLS noted that dentists earned a median annual salary of $145,240 as of May 2012.

 Related to Education for Dentist